hitoshi-watase/sercrod/docs/reference/directives/attributes.md

 Attribute bindings **do not** create any new variables.

-- The expression on a `:name` attribute sees the same scope as any other Nablla expression on that element.
+- The expression on a `:name` attribute sees the same scope as any other Sercrod expression on that element.
 - No new loop variables, aliases, or helpers are introduced.
 - The scope is never mutated by attribute bindings; they always read from data, never write back to it.

 Available inside the expression:

-- The data bound to the surrounding Nablla host (`data` or any other root object).
+- The data bound to the surrounding Sercrod host (`data` or any other root object).
 - Special helpers:

   - `$data` - the current host’s data.